ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ## Validation {#validation}

-Relying Parties MUST apply the verification process as described in Section 4.4 of RFC9052, when checking the signature of Signed Statements and Receipts.
+Relying Parties MUST apply the verification process as described in {{Section 4.4 of -COSE}}, when checking the signature of Signed Statements and Receipts.

 A Relying Party MUST trust the verification key or certificate and the associated identity of at least one Issuer of a Receipt.